wzulfikar/lifelog/learning_process/react_js.md

 - JSX needs to be compiled into javascript before running
 - XML-like syntax extension to ECMAScript without any defined semantics.
 It's NOT intended to be implemented by engines or browsers. [https://facebook.github.io/jsx/]()

 ## Pete Hunt: React - Rethinking Best Practices
 *JSConf.asia 2013*
 - Templates encourage a poor separation of concerns
 - "View-Model" tightly couples template to display logic
+- Display logic & markup are highly cohesive: they both show the UI
+-

+- React's Design
+ - Re-render the whole app on

 Example: